Can You MIG Weld Steel Using 100% Argon Gas?

 CO2 / Argon Blends Work Better to MIG Weld Steel

-Blending some carbon dioxide (“CO2“) into the Argon solves the problems associated with 100% Argon.
+Blending some carbon dioxide (“CO2“) into the Argon is a common gas blend for MIG welding and solves the problems associated with 100% Argon.
 A 5 to 25% amount of CO2 is usually added to improve the results with a MIG welder.

 When buying an Argon/CO2 blend, the gas is labeled to indicate the amount of CO2 added to the Argon.